 In the Fall 2016 semester through Berkeley Innovation, I worked on a project for HEXA Tea, a tea cafe chain looking to open up in Berkeley and other locations in the Bay Area.
 I collaborated with Mimi Largier, Vanessa Ng, Lian Song, and Josephine Zschiesche on this project.

 How might we define a unique HEXA customer experience while taking into consideration the company’s traditional and natural values?

 Our client wanted us to help them design a modern cafe that would act as a third space for college students and young professionals.
-We were tasked to create a modifiable and scalable floor plan that could be easily replicated across many locations in the Bay Area.
+We were tasked to create a modifiable and scalable floor plan for their first location in Berkeley, that could also be easily replicated across other future locations in the Bay Area.

-We conducted 12 interviews with college students and young working professionals in Berkeley to understand their daily routine, as well as the tea and/or coffee shops they frequent.
+We conducted 12 interviews with college students and young professionals in Berkeley to understand their daily routine, as well as the tea and coffee shops they frequent.

 Based on the insights from our interviews, we created three primary customer personas:

 Joanna — “The Tea Lover” who values quality tea tasting and options